An impact investment tool that provides financing UNICEF needs to act fast in a crisis

-The U.S Fund for UNICEF Bridge Fund is an innovative, impact investment tool that addresses the timing gaps that emerge between the commitment of a donor's support to UNICEF and the actual receipt of the pledged cash by UNICEF.
+The UNICEF USA Bridge Fund is an innovative impact investment tool that addresses the timing gaps that emerge between the commitment of a donor's support to UNICEF and the actual receipt of the pledged cash by UNICEF.

-A program of the U.S. Fund for UNICEF's In-Kind Assistance Corporation (IKAC), the Bridge Fund's low-risk, high-impact profile is attractive to a range of impact investors seeking to make a difference in the survival and development of children.
-The Bridge Fund is unique not only in its mission and mandate, but also in the scale and the impact that it is able to achieve by leveraging UNICEF's infrastructure, economies of scale and global reach.
+A program of UNICEF USA's Impact Fund for Children, the Bridge Fund's low-risk, high-impact profile is attractive to a range of social impact investors seeking to make a difference in the survival and development of children.
+The Bridge Fund is unique, not only in its mission and mandate, but also in the scale and the impact that it can achieve by leveraging UNICEF's infrastructure, economies of scale, expertise and global reach.

-Since its inception in 2013, the Bridge Fund has bridged 27 transactions representing $108 million in program activity.
+Since its inception in 2011, the Bridge Fund has bridged scores of transactions representing more than $350 million in program activity.

-- Provides flexible capital, from that pool of revolving funds, in the form of cash grants to UNICEF to enable it to act immediately when children’s lives are at risk
+- provides flexible capital from that pool in the form of cash grants to UNICEF to enable swift action in an emergency

-- Allows UNICEF to start the procurement process earlier to secure better pricing or start programmatic activity sooner, benefitting children in 190 countries
+- allows UNICEF to start the procurement process earlier to secure better pricing and start programmatic activity sooner

-- Helps ensure a continuous supply of life-saving commodities from reliable manufacturers saving the lives of vulnerable children
+- helps ensure a continuous supply of lifesaving commodities from reliable manufacturers

-- Is replenished when donors' funds are received by UNICEF, and the flexible pool of capital is ready for the next urgent need
+- maintains a flexible pool of capital: when donors' funds are received by UNICEF, the Bridge Fund is replenished, ensuring the availability of capital for the next urgent need

 - HIV-related medicines and diagnostics